cert-manager/website/content/docs/installation/operator-lifecycle-manager.md

 cert-manager-webhook-975bc87b5-tqdj4       map[limits:map[cpu:500m memory:128Mi] requests:map[cpu:250m memory:100Mi]]
 ```

-> :warning: This configuration will apply to **all** the cert-manager Deployments.
+> ⚠️ This configuration will apply to **all** the cert-manager Deployments.
-> This is a known limitation of OLM which [does not support configuration of individual Deployments][https://github.com/operator-framework/operator-lifecycle-manager/issues/1794].
+> This is a known limitation of OLM which [does not support configuration of individual Deployments](https://github.com/operator-framework/operator-lifecycle-manager/issues/1794).

 #### Change the NodeSelector